- November 22, 2016

 - Chiang Mai

 Chiang Mai is a place where you can experience old culture and natural wonders, dressed up in a laid-back vibe.
 Here is why visiting this unique city in northern Thailand is worth any traveler’s time.
 Here is our guide to Chiang Mai tourist’s attractions.

-Most important to mention in a guide to Chiang Mai, is the Old City, where you should stay in a guesthouse or hotel.
+Most important to mention in a guide to Chiang Mai, is the Old City.
 Walking along Chiang Mai’s square moat between the northern and southern gate, Chang Puak and Chiang Mai, brings exciting exploration opportunities.
 The main entrance to Chiang Mai Old City is the east gate called Tapae Gate, which is the center of the public city activities and festivals.
 From here, you can explore ancient temples (there are over 200 of them across the city), street food joints, museums, and charming cafés.

-One of the best examples of the city’s funky offering is bustling Nimmanhaemin Road, situated west of the moat and east of the mountains.
+One of the best examples of the city’s funky offering is the bustling Nimman Road (Nimmanhaemin), situated west of the moat and east of the mountains.
 This is a place that attracts people from all walks of life since it features restaurants, shopping, galleries, bars, nightlife, and more.